jsiek/arete/README.md

 4. If the current node runner's context is an address context, allocate the closure in memory and let `result` be its pointer.
 5. Finish this expression with `result`.

+(There are plans to provide a way to capture free variables that are mutable or to capture a variable's value.)

 ### Index